concierge/Concierge/doc/Docker.md

 # Docker

-Thanks to docker, your personal chat-bot can be contained and readily deployed wherever for an experiance the is consistent on all platforms!
+Thanks to docker, your personal chat-bot can be contained and readily deployed wherever for an experiance that is consistent on all platforms!

 ## docker-kassy Quickstart
 ### Prerequisites